hartik123/HealthContextMonitoringApp/README.md

 Compare the absolute difference between previousValue and currentValue:

-f the difference exceeds 0.15, increment the counter k.
+If the difference exceeds 0.15, increment the counter k.

 if ∣previousValue−currentValue∣>0.15, then increment k